* OPEC compliance with supply curbs rises, but total output up

 * Pernis refinery closure boosts refining margins

-* Coming up: API data on U.S. crude stocks 4:30 ET/2030 GMT (Updates to settlement, updates prices, volume figures)
+* Coming Up: API data on U.S. crude stocks 4:30 ET/2030 GMT (New throughout, updates prices, market activity and comments)

-NEW YORK, Aug 1 (Reuters) - Oil dropped about 2 percent from a two-month high on Tuesday as major world oil producers kept pumping out supply, causing investors to worry that several weeks of steady gains had pushed the rally too far, too fast.
+NEW YORK, Aug 1 (Reuters) - Oil slid about 3 percent from a two-month high on Tuesday as major world oil producers kept pumping out supply, worrying investors that several weeks of steady gains had pushed the rally too far, too fast.

-Selling picked up in the late morning as oil broke below Monday's lows, with more than 925,000 U.S. futures contracts traded, making it the busiest day in the market in nearly three weeks.
+Selling picked up in the late morning as oil broke below Monday's lows, and with more than 725,000 U.S. futures contracts traded by 12:17 p.m.
+EDT (1617 GMT), it was shaping up to be one of the busiest sessions in the last several weeks.

 OPEC production rose in July, a Reuters survey found Monday, despite a deal to cut output.
 That prompted selling after U.S. oil futures had risen more than 16 percent since late June.